subizhangg/new_blog/about/index.md

   feature: about.jpg
 ---

-Hey, the guy who happens to find this secret corner .

 I'm Subi Zhang from Beijing, China.
 Currently I am a graduate student of University of British Columbia learning data science.
 I enjoy cooking, reading, singing and watching shows in my life.